Authentication

 Request the Authorization Code

-Replace MY_CLIENT_ID with your application's Client ID and SCOPE1+SCOPE2 with the scopes that your application requires (for example, accounts+library).
-Include a link to this URL from your application.
+To begin the authorization process, have the user open the following authorization URL, replacing MY_CLIENT_ID with your application's Client ID and SCOPE1+SCOPE2 with the scopes your application requires (for example, accounts+library):

 https://www.your-website.com/your-apicbase-subpage/?code=123456abcdef

+Host a script at this URL to extract the code and proceed to the next step.
 The authorization code is only valid for one minute.

 Exchange the Authorization Code for a Token